LuckyG05/PDF-Merger/README.md

 ## Project Overview

-This command-line utility provides a simple and reliable way to merge multiple PDF files into one.
-Its robust design handles common errors gracefully, ensuring a smooth and user-friendly experience for everyone.
+This is a powerful yet easy-to-use command-line tool built in Python that lets you merge multiple PDF files into a single document.
+Instead of relying on complex software, this script provides a lightweight solution for organizing your files.
+It's designed to be robust and user-friendly, with built-in error handling to prevent crashes from invalid inputs or missing files.
+Whether you need to combine project reports, consolidate invoices, or compile multiple chapters, this tool simplifies the process directly from your terminal.

 ---